dp-betalock/DJITelloDrone-YOLOv8/README.md

 ## Troubleshooting
 - If you get an error related to needing Microsoft Visual C++, go here: (link)
 note: based on my experience, I needed to install the updated version and change system paths.
 - If you get an error related to having multiple copies of OpenMP, . . .

+## Important Sources